I’ve seen how the other half lives.

 I’ve seen an industry evolve.

 The Search industry has dramatically evolved over the last 12 months.
 For starters, we’ve seen a shift away from standalone link building tactics to more content-oriented strategies (11 Panda updates in a year will do that).
-In addition, conversations about Search have elevated past SEO Analyst-types to include more VPs of Marketing and CMOs—a great sign of how seriously companies are beginning to take our channel.
+In addition, conversations about Search have elevated past SEO Analyst-types who barely know how to SEO to include more VPs of Marketing and CMOs—a great sign of how seriously companies are beginning to take our channel.
 Lastly, Search’s piece of the pie has, and will continue to grow.

 Think about it; when was the last time you searched through the aisles at Sam Ash, Virgin Records, Best Buy for a new CD?
 How about the last time you booked your summer getaway through a travel agency?
 I doubt you’ve driven to multiple stores to “price shop” over the past two years, and my guess is the last time you purchased computer software at Comp USA, Circuit City, any brick and mortar store was during George W’s first term in office.